aham-oudeis/Training/launch_school/RB120-OOP/Questions.md

    In regards to having a `self.drive` method inside a `Drivable` module:

    > Methods in mixin modules should be defined without using `self.` in the definition.
 If you add `self.` to the definition, the including class will only be able to access the method by calling `Drivable.drive`; furthermore, the method will not be available at all as an instance method to objects.

+   The way the instance methods are included in a class is different from how the class methods are included.
+Although there are some compliicated ways of including the class methods from a module, right now it's not necessary to dive into them.

 4. When to use a module instead of a superclass?